Mallikarjun Kharge: Personal life

 Kharge married Radhabai on 13 May 1968; they have 2 daughters and 3 sons.
 Kharge is a polyglot and can speak English, Hindi, Urdu, Kannada, Telugu and Marathi.
 His son Priyank Kharge is an MLA from the Chittapur assembly constituency, and his son-in-law Radhakrishna is an MP from Gulbarga Lok Sabha constituency, Kharge's former seat in the Lok Sabha.

-He is the Founder-Chairman of Siddharth Vihar Trust that has built the Buddha Vihar in Gulbarga, India.
+He is a Buddhist and the Founder-Chairman of Siddharth Vihar Trust that has built the Buddha Vihar in Gulbarga, India.
 He is also a patron of the Chowdiah Memorial Hall, a concert and theater venue in Bangalore.
 He helped the centre get over its debts and aided the centre's plans for renovation.

+Criticisms

+Kharge was criticized for calling the population of Gujarat "illiterate" during his assembly election campaign speech in Kerala.
+Later, he apologized for the remark against the people of Gujarat.

+Kharge questioned the practice of 'ganga dip', asking if this practice will remove poverty, drawing criticism from those who saw this as an insult to an individual's faith.

+On 21 April 2026, Kharge was part of another controversy when he called the Prime Minister of India, a 'terrorist'.
+His remark against Modi triggered a political firestorm and questioned the democracy of the nation.

+On 24 June 2026, he was accused for 'land grab' through his trust in Karnataka.
+BJP spokesperson Pradip Bhandari raised the issue of 'land grab corruption' through the Siddhartha Vihar Trust, the trust includes Mallikarjun Kharge, his son Priyank Kharge, his son-in-law and his wife.
+Chief Minister of Karnataka, D.K.
+Shivkumar was asked to take actions under Prevention of Corruption Act.
+It was further denied by the Kharge family.